Maxhajati/Job_Market_Data_Analysis/SQL Scripts/README.md

   total_postings DESC;
 ```

-Here's the breakdown of job postings across provinces in Canada:
+Here's the breakdown of job postings by province:
 ![geographical_distribution_of_jobs_across_canada](https://github.com/user-attachments/assets/2b856472-be1a-4126-a2b0-cee2565e3595)

-## Top Recruiters In The Data Job Market
+## Top Recruiters in the Data Job Market
-The goal of executing this SQL query is to identify the top 10 companies with the highest number of job postings in the dataset.
+This SQL query identifies the top 10 companies with the highest number of job postings in the dataset.

 ```sql
 SELECT